-Please answer all of the following questions.
-Please note: Data must reflect only those students and who are explicitly connected with the program under scrutiny. treffect offiny those students and You m ust answer "yes" to at least one of the first five questions to be el igible for this catego ory.
-1. Is the program unique in the UNC system? ☐ Yes □No If yes, provide evidence of its distinctive situation occupied make sure to explain how your program differs from each same 6-digit CIP in the UNC system.
-If no, explain why the program should not be restructured t within another department/scaled back to a minor or conce - 2.
-Is the program central to the institutional mission? ☐ Yes □ No If yes, explain the distinctive situation occupied by the programmer. ram.
-If no, explain why the program should not be restructured t within another department/scaled back to a minor or conce - 3.
-Is this program serving a profession with a critical employment of employment experience high turnover? shortage in NC or d □ Yes loes this field □ No If yes, please provide evidence that the program is linked profession experiences high turnover in the labor market (e Loans for Services Approved Education Programs, Burning G etc.). .g., NCSEAA Forgival ole Education If no, explain why the program should not be restructured t within another department/scaled back to a minor or conce -
+Please answer all of the following questions and note: Data must reflect only those students and faculty who are explicitly connected with the program under scrutiny.

+You must answer "yes" to at least one of the first five questions to be eligible for this category.

+- 1. Is the program unique in the UNC system? - If yes, provide evidence of its distinctive situation occupied by the program.
+If appropriate, make sure to explain how your program differs from each of the other programs with the same 6-digit CIP in the UNC system. - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued. - 2.
+Is the program central to the institutional mission? - If yes, explain the distinctive situation occupied by the program. - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued. - 3.
+Is this program serving a profession with a critical employment shortage in NC or does this field of employment experience high turnover? □ Yes □ No - If yes, please provide evidence that the program is linked to a critical shortage or that the profession experiences high turnover in the labor market (e.g., NCSEAA Forgivable Education Loans for Services Approved Education Programs, Burning Glass, NC Commerce Department, etc.). - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued.